Chocolate brownie

 A chocolate brownie, or simply a brownie, is a chocolate baked dessert bar.
 Brownies come in a variety of forms and may be either fudgy or cakey, depending on their density.
-Brownies often, but not always, have a glossy "skin" on their upper crust.
-They may also include nuts, frosting, chocolate chips, or other ingredients.
-A variation made with brown sugar and vanilla rather than chocolate in the batter is called a blond brownie or blondie.
-The brownie was developed in the United States at the end of the 19th century and popularized there during the first half of the 20th century.
+Brownies often have a glossy "skin" on their upper crust and may include ingredients such as nuts, frosting, or chocolate chips.
+A variation containing brown sugar and vanilla rather than chocolate in the batter is called a blond brownie or blondie.
+The brownie was developed in the United States at the end of the 19th century and was popularized during the first half of the 20th century.

+Serving

 Brownies are typically eaten by hand or with utensils, and may be accompanied by a glass of milk, served warm with ice cream (à la mode), topped with whipped cream, or sprinkled with powdered sugar.
-In North America, they are common homemade treats and they are also popular in restaurants, ice cream parlors, and coffeehouses.
+In North America, they are common homemade treats, and they are also popular in restaurants, ice cream parlors, and coffeehouses.
+The same popularity in cafes is seen in Sweden.

+In the Southern United States, brownies prepared from cake mix are a rare homemade dessert eaten on weekdays.